ekx/starch/README.md

 Supports Windows and Linux.
 Should run on macOS but is untested.

 - Update all cores (even non Steam cores)
-- TODO: Export playlist entries to archive file
+- Export playlist entries to archive file
-- TODO: Import from archive file to playlist
+- Import from archive file to playlist

 ## Installation
 Preferred installation method is through [cargo](https://www.rust-lang.org/tools/install)